akash1047/opengl-zig/README.md

 zig build run
 ```

-press esc to close the window
+press space to close the window